Back to blog

 Incoming insurance GermanyLanguage course insuranceTravel health cover transitionBefore enrollment insuranceShort stay medical

-If you travel to Germany for studies, you need health insurance from day one of your stay.
-In many cases, regular student health insurance starts only after official university enrollment.
+If you travel to Germany to study, you need health insurance from the first day of your stay.
+In many cases, however, regular student health insurance only begins once you are enrolled at the university.

-For the period between arrival and study start, international students often need so-called incoming insurance.
+For the time between entering the country and the start of your degree, international students therefore often need so-called incoming insurance.

-This insurance covers the transition phase until regular student insurance begins.
+This insurance covers the transition period until your regular student health insurance starts.

 • what incoming insurance is